VieVaWaldi/dh_pipeline/README.md

 The pipeline follows the EtLT pattern.
 Source data gets **Extracted**, sanitized and **Loaded** into the database, and finally deduplicated and **Transformed** into a unified data model.

-Our sources can be used independently, meaning if you just want to get data from one of the available sources its as simple as configuring the query, entering the api key if needed and running the extractor.
+Our sources can be used independently, meaning if you just want to get data from one of the available sources its as simple as
+(optionally) configuring the query, entering the api key if needed and running the extractor.
-Sources have data models in SQL-Alchemy, meaning they can be loaded into any database.
+All sources have data models in SQL-Alchemy, meaning they can be loaded into any database.

-Find more information about the specific sources here [Source Extraction & Loading](src/sources/README.md)
+Find more information about the specific sources [here](src/sources/README.md).

-Configure queries for the sources and paths here [Config](config/README.md)
+Configure queries for the sources and paths [here](config/README.md).

 ## Installation